 - that your sexual partner(s) have been treated.

 Treatment with antibiotics is usually successful for acute PID.
 Long-term problems can arise if it is untreated, if treatment is delayed, or if there is a severe infection.

-The long-term effects can be:
+The long-term effects can include:

-- an increased risk of ectopic pregnancy
+- an increased risk of ectopic pregnancy in the future

 - difficulties in becoming pregnant